bharvey88/zone-mapper/README.md

 3. Restart Home Assistant.

-Companion card: copy `zone-mapper-card.js` under `/config/www` and add it as a Dashboard Resource.
+4. Companion card: download `zone-mapper-card.js` from [the card repo](https://github.com/ApolloAutomation/zone-mapper-card) under `/config/www` and add it as a Dashboard Resource.

 ## Troubleshooting